Ajay00000/Assignments/README.md

 using this url http//127.0.0.1:8000/api/ then see all records are coming from our database this records are same as our front react app

+# Date format
+when you update your records first see the date format in this http//127.0.0.1:8000/api/ you fill the all details then click update button and refresh the page